RutledgePaulV/clj-embed/readme.md

 ## clj-embed

-A clojure library for embedding and using additional clojure runtime instances but sharing the underlying JVM.
+A clojure library for working with segmented runtime "instances" that share the underlying JVM.
 It uses [shimdandy](https://github.com/projectodd/shimdandy) to handle the nitty gritty of multiplexing clojure RT but provided as a clojure library so you don't have to worry about build processes